Xujiayao/BlogSource/source/_posts/11-release-discord-mc-chat.md

 ### FAQ

+#### Java version requirements?

+DMCC is developed using the latest Java LTS version, Java 21.

+Since Java does not support upward compatibility, you need Java version 21 or later to run it.

+However, Java maintains backward compatibility, so you can feel free to update to Java 21.
+Your other mods will not be affected.

+#### BlazeandCave's Advancements Pack

+To fix BlazeandCave's advancements broadcasting, do the following steps:

+1. Run `/function blazeandcave:config` to open config menu
+2. Go to "Advancement Completion Message Settings"
+3. Go to "Click to view preset options"
+4. Click "Turn vanilla messages on"

 #### Is there a video tutorial for setting up the Discord bot?

 You may find this video created by Youtuber `@The Goose Soup` helpful: